Broad Town: Parish church

-The parish church, Christ Church was built in 1844–45 with funding from the Marchioness of Ailesbury (who later provided the estate church, St Katherine's, at Tottenham House) and from the local Goddard family.
+The parish church, Christ Church was built in 1844–1845 with funding from the Marchioness of Ailesbury (who later provided the estate church, St Katherine's, at Tottenham House) and from the local Goddard family.
 Until the church was built, Broad Town was a tithing of Clyffe Pypard; the area served by the new church comprised parts of the ecclesiastical parishes of Clyffe Pypard and Broad Hinton.

 Amenities

 The local school, now Broad Town CofE (VC) Primary School, was built near the church in 1859 and expanded in 1892.
 More classrooms were added in the 20th and early 21st centuries.

-The parish has village hall which is used by a social club.
+The parish has village hall that is used by a social club.

-There is an annual Broad Town Village Show which since 2006 has taken the form of the 'Broad Town Big Gig'.
+There is an annual Broad Town Village Show, which since 2006 has taken the form of the "Broad Town Big Gig".
 This event is held at Manor Farm and features both local and national bands playing on a Saturday evening in September.